1963 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 2. 1963 DDR FS-801 Errors

-The 1963 DDR FS-801 features dramatic doubling on the reverse inscription “UNITED STATES OF AMERICA,” with the error most clearly visible on proof coins due to their superior striking quality.
+The 1963 DDR FS-801 features dramatic doubling on the reverse inscription “UNITED STATES OF AMERICA,” most clearly visible on proof specimens where superior striking quality reveals every detail of the doubled lettering.
+This error appears in both Red (RD) regular strikes and Cameo (CAM) proof varieties.

 1963 DDR FS-801 (RD) Price/Grade Chart